Learn how Ariba Network works with and for your business

 As the world’s largest web-based trading community, Ariba Network connects leading global organizations with their trading partners and provides a broad-based platform for all key business collaboration needs.
 It supports everything from trading partner discovery and e-procurement to e-invoicing and working capital management, allowing participants to buy, sell, and manage cash rapidly and effectively.
 Ariba Network delivers unparalleled ROI, reach, flexibility, and value to both buyers and suppliers, helping to make business commerce as easy as consumer commerce.
 Today, mehr als 3,1 Millionen companies – including more than half of the Global 2000 – use Ariba Network to streamline and automate their collaborative business processes.

-Why do suppliers need to pay fees to use Ariba Network?
+Why would some suppliers need to pay fees to use Ariba Network?

 SAP Ariba invests significantly in Ariba Network to ensure it supports more processes and trading partners and offers suppliers more value than any other collaboration product in the industry.
 This includes providing suppliers with onboarding services and support in multiple languages and locations worldwide, which requires investment from our customers as well.
 In addition, SAP Ariba bundles value-added functionality, services, and support into subscriptions tailored to suppliers’ level of participation.